transcending1/Review/admin/subpage/modules/module_doc/Remove Duplicate Rows.md

 # Detailed Info of Parameters
 ## Input Parameters
 ### 1.subset
-+ Description

-for example: you can put in rowA,rowBwhich means you can drop the rows duplicated in union rowA and rowB
+'for example: you can put in rowA,rowBwhich means you can drop the rows duplicated in union rowA and rowB'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |